 a sample above only to show the colour which will be Saltbush

-Above is the expected loo type for installation 2018 or early 2019 towards the South end of Sunrise Boulevard.
-There will be an external shower on the North side of the building.
+Above is the new loo installed 2018 / 2019 towards the South end of Sunrise Boulevard.
+There is an external shower on the North side of the building.

 Above shows the rear view of loo with picture of our godwits and narrative as follows: – GODWIT – KUAKA (Bar tailed) Conservation Status: Declining.
 NZ Status: Native.
 Our astonishing Godwits perform the longest nonstop flight of any non-seabird in the world, leaving Alaska to come to Snells beach and New Zealand for the summer, arriving at the beginning of September, then leaving in February for the Yellow sea then back to Alaska